 If you are living with diabetes, one of the best things you can do is to keep your blood sugar levels under control.
-If not properly managed, diabetes can result in severe complications such as poor blood flow and nerve damage.
+However, if not properly managed, diabetes can result in severe complications such as poor blood flow and nerve damage.
 Which can ultimately lead to diabetic ulcers in the feet which can worsen over time.
-Ultimately, if you already have nerve damage, good blood-sugar control and proper foot care can help prevent further damage.
+Especially, if you already have nerve damage, good blood-sugar control and proper foot care can help prevent further damage.

 What are diabetic foot ulcers?